ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 InputAnalogTriggerRight2 = JOY2_BUTTON2

-Supermodel has a little dead zone for gamepad by default, you can set the dead zone to 0 by appending the following lines to Supermodel.ini:
+Supermodel has a little dead zone for gamepad by default, you can set the dead zone to 0 by appending the following lines to the ini file (edit if existing):

 InputJoy1XDeadZone = 0
 <br>